 In the opinion of counsel, provided that the ETF qualifies as a "mutual fund trust" within the meaning of the Tax Act, or the Units of a series of the ETF continue to be listed on a "designated stock exchange" within the meaning of the Tax Act, such Units, or the Units of such series of the ETF, respectively, will be qualified investments for Registered Plans.
-However, in the case of a TFSA, an RRSP, an RRIF, an RDSP, an RESP, if the holder of such TFSA or RDSP, the subscriber of such RESP, or annuitant under such RRSP or RRIF, as the case may be, holds a "significant interest" in the ETF, or if such holder, subscriber or annuitant does not deal at arm's length with the ETF for purposes of the Tax Act, the Units of the ETF will be a "prohibited investment" for such TFSA, RDSP, RESP, RRSP or RRIF.
-If Units of the ETF are a "prohibited investment" for a TFSA, RDSP, RESP, RRSP or RRIF that acquires such Units, the holder of the TFSA or RDSP, subscriber of the RESP, or annuitant under the RRSP or RRIF will be subject to a penalty tax as set out in the Tax Act.
+However, in the case of a TFSA, an RRSP, an RRIF, an RDSP or an RESP, if the holder of such TFSA or RDSP, the subscriber of such RESP, or annuitant under such RRSP or RRIF, as the case may be, holds a "significant interest" in the ETF, or if such holder, subscriber or annuitant does not deal at arm's length with the ETF for purposes of the Tax Act, the Units of the ETF will be a "prohibited investment" for such TFSA, RDSP, RESP, RRSP or RRIF.
+If Units of the ETF are a "prohibited investment" for a TFSA, an RDSP, an RESP, an RRSP or an RRIF that acquires such Units, the holder of the TFSA or RDSP, subscriber of the RESP, or annuitant under the RRSP or RRIF will be subject to a penalty tax as set out in the Tax Act.
 Generally, a holder, subscriber or annuitant will not be considered to have a "significant interest" in the ETF unless the holder, subscriber or annuitant owns 10% or more of the value of the outstanding Units of the ETF, either alone or together with persons and partnerships with which the holder, subscriber or annuitant does not deal at arm's length.
-Holders of TFSAs and RDSPs, subscribers of RESPs, and annuitants under RRSPs and RRIFs should consult their own tax advisors to ensure Units of the ETF would not be a "prohibited investment" for purposes of the Tax Act in their particular circumstances.
+Holders of TFSAs and RDSPs, subscribers of RESPs, and annuitants under RRSPs and RRIFs should consult their own tax advisors to ensure Units of the ETF would not be a "prohibited investment" for purposes of the TSAs and RDSPs, subscribers of the TFSAs and RDSPs, subscribers of the ETF, either alone or together with persons and partnerships with which the holder, subscriber or annuitant does not deal at arm's length.
+Holders of TFSAs and RDSPs, subscribers of RESPs, and annuitants under RRSPs and RRIFs should consult their own tax advisors to ensure Units of the ETF would not be a "prohibited inves